device42/device42-docs/docs/getstarted/installation/installation-amazon-web-services.md

 ### EC2 Instance Sizing for Device42

-When running Device42 on AWS, it is recommended you size your Device42 Main Appliance (MA) to run on a t2.xlarge EC2 instance; this is the default.
+When running Device42 on AWS, it is recommended you size your Device42 Main Appliance (MA) to run on a t3.xlarge EC2 instance; this is the default.
 During appliance configuration on the AWS Marketplace, you will have the option to select your EC2 instance size.
-Only two EC2 instance sizes are currently permitted: `t2.xlarge` or a `t2.large` EC2 instance.
+Only the `t3.xlarge` EC2 instance size is currently permitted.

 The configuration will ONLY allow you to "Launch" successfully using one of the above listed sizes.